-- 1. Left-click your mouse at the cell just above SUMMARY OUTPUT in cell A50 on the left of your spreadsheet and drag the mouse down and to the right until all of the regression output is highlighted in dark blue on your screen from A50 to I67. - 2.
-File PrintPrint active sheets (hit the down arrow on the right)Print selectionPrint - The resulting printout should contain only the summary output of the regression analysis on a separate page. - Finally, click on any empty cell on the spreadsheet to "deselect" the regression table.
+- 1. Left-click your mouse at the cell just above SUMMARY OUTPUT in cell A50 on the left of your spreadsheet and drag the mouse down and to the right until all of the regression output is highlighted in dark blue on your screen from A50 to I67.
+Change the "Scale to Fit" to 60 % so that the SUMMARY OUTPUT will fit onto one page when you print it out. - 2.
+File

+Print Print active sheets (hit the down arrow on the right) Print selection Print

+The resulting printout should contain only the SUMMARY OUTPUT of the regression analysis on a separate page.

+Finally, click on any empty cell on the spreadsheet to "deselect" the regression table.